sr4001/simplemindedrobot/content/blog/chatgpt-panel-of-experts/index.md

 contributors:
   - Scot Campbell
 date: 2024-07-03 00:00:00+00:00
-description: Explore how to use ChatGPT to simulate a multi-round expert panel discussion, enhancing decision-making and problem-solving in various fields.
+description: Learn how a ChatGPT panel of experts can provide informed answers by simulating multi-expert discussions for deeper analysis.
 draft: false
 homepage: false
 lastmod: 2024-07-03 00:00:00+00:00
 pinned: false
 seo:
   canonical: https://sr4001.net.//blog/chatgpt-panel-of-experts/
-  description: Explore how to use ChatGPT to simulate a multi-round expert panel discussion,
-    enhancing decision-making and problem-solving in various fields.
+  description: Learn how a ChatGPT panel of experts can provide informed answers by simulating multi-expert discussions for deeper analysis.
   noindex: false
-  title: Using ChatGPT as a Panel of Experts for Problem-Solving
+  title: Creating a ChatGPT Panel of Experts for Informed Decision Making
 summary: Explore how to use ChatGPT to simulate a multi-round expert panel discussion, enhancing decision-making and problem-solving in various fields.
 tags: